rezafouladian/MacintoshPortable/docs/TestManager.md

 ### *S - Service Mode

-Stops the startup message if entered using VIA_TEST or enabled using [*5](#5-display-boot-message), and disables the sleep timer.
+Stops the startup message if entered using VIA_TEST or enabled using [*5](#5-display-boot-message), and disables the sleep timer which will normally shut down the computer after some time.

 ### *L - Load A4

+Load a value into address register A4, for use in other commands.

 Input: 4 Bytes